 Joseph was treated the same as an employee with a non-work related neck injury.
 No employee would be allowed back to work until he or she was cleared by a doctor.

-An injured worker who wins a 132a claim will receive a one-half increase in compensation up to $10,000.
+Under California employment law, an injured worker who wins a 132a claim will receive a one-half increase in compensation up to $10,000.

 The term “compensation” refers to permanent disability.
 An injured worker who receives permanent disability can obtain one-half of the dollar value of the permanent disability for 132a discrimination.
 But the total amount cannot exceed $10,000.